pierre-cm/galbe/docs/schemas.md

 This ensures all responses adhere to the defined schema.

 > [!NOTE]
 > The response validation is enabled by default, meaning that every enpoint response that has a schema defined will be validated at runtime.
-To disable runtime validation, you can set the `responseValidator?.enabled` option to `false` in the [configuration](getting-started.md#configuration).
+To disable runtime validation, you can set the `responseValidator.enabled` option to `false` in the [configuration](getting-started.md#configuration).